intelligence-csd-auth-gr/DTI_WkNNIR/README.md

 # DTI_WkNNIR
-The codes of paper "Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery"
+The source code of paper "Drug-Target Interaction Prediction via an Ensemble of Weighted Nearest Neighbors with Interaction Recovery"